 HPV infections are so common that nearly all men and women will get at least one type of HPV at some point in their lives.
 Most people never know that they have been infected and may give HPV to a sex partner without knowing it.
 Nearly 80 million Americans are currently infected with some type of HPV.
 About 14 million people in the United States become newly infected each year.

 Dr. Diane Harper is a medical doctor who specializes in women's health and HPV infection.
-She was one of the principle investigators who worked with the HPV vaccine manufacturers, to help them design and manage their vaccine clinical trials, before the HPV vaccines were licensed for public use.
-In a radio interview available on youtube, she had the following to say:
+She was one of the principle investigators who worked with the HPV vaccine manufacturers, to help them design and manage their vaccine clinical trials.
+In a radio interview, she had the following to say:

 My professional research career has been centered around women and abnormal pap smears and preventing cervical cancer.
 It was in the mid 1990s, when the two pharmaceutical companies, Merck and GSK, decided to pursue the commercialization and manufacturing of an HPV vaccine, but they needed to have the appropriate clinical trials designed and studied and presented to the FDA, for their business plan to be able to move forward.
 So there are not very many HPV experts in the world.
 There were about 50 of us who were gathered, independently first by Merck, and then most of us were gathered again by GSK, to work with them to design the clinical trials, design the endpoint, design the way in which we thought the science could best determine whether or not these vaccines would show any efficacy, safety and immunogenicity.
 So I was one of those very few American researchers that was involved on the clinical trial design side.